leoybkim/CarND-LaneLines-P1/writeup.md

 After creating the two filter, I masked the original image with both of them to pick out only the colours that fit in yellow range and white range in the image.

-![alt text][image3] ![alt text][image4] ![alt text][image5]
+![alt text][image3] ![alt text][image4]

 #### 3. Convert to grey scale

 This step reduces the amount of data that needs to be processed in the future steps.
 In the current step, the image holds only white and yellow which will contrast very highly on the dark road in gray scale.
 Therefore, we can flatten the image to single dimension (gray scale) without losing important information.
 This will speed up the computation in the following steps.
+The image on the left shows the output of the original image masked with yellow and white HSL filter.
+The image on the right is the greyscaled version of the left image.

-![alt text][image6]
+![alt text][image5] ![alt text][image6]

 #### 4. Apply Gaussian blur

-In this step, I smoothed out the image with the Gaussian blur technique.
+In this step, I smoothed out the image using the Gaussian blur technique.
 Just like grey scaling, this step reduces noise and helps prepare for edge detection.
 The kernel size will determine how much blurring will occur.
 By experimentation, I have chosen kernel size of 5 to be a good balance that doesn't overly smooth out the image.

 ![alt text][image7]